The Circle of Womanhood: Welcoming and Honoring the Cycles of our Lives

 Room options include a private room or shared room (max 2 people per room).

-All rustics have electricity and heat, a recliner, a desk with shared sleeping quarters (with multiple occupancy selection).
+All rustics have electricity and heat, a recliner, a desk with shared sleeping quarters (with multiple occupancy selection) 2 beds per room.
 All the rustics have a little Porta potty in it that is partitioned off for privacy.
 These hermitages are quite close (within walking distance) to bathroom and shower facilities as well.

 Room options include a private cabin or shared cabin and room.
-Some hermitages max at 2, 3 people/beds per room/cabin.
-If you choose a shared occupancy you will be randomly selected and paired in these rooms unless you specify triple rooming preference and list room mates to share with.
+Some hermitages will accommodate 2, 3 people/beds per room/cabin.
+If you choose a shared occupancy you will be placed in either a cabin that houses 2 or 3 people based on availability at the time of your booking and your room mate notation.

 All modern cabins have a kitchenette with a stove top, sink, microwave, fully stocked with dishes, pots and pans, silverware and utensils.
-Cabins have shared sleeping quarters (with shared occupancy selection), 1 private bathroom with a toilet, sink and shower.
+Cabins have shared sleeping quarters (with shared occupancy selection, 2 beds per room), 1 private bathroom with a toilet, sink and shower.
 All Modern cabins have heat and electric, a recliner and a desk.

 Camping within the trees or a large open field among the beautiful grounds.
 There are 2 outdoor porta potties near by.
 There is 1 electric hook up site available (first come first serve).